Juan Gualberto Gómez: Early life and travels

 Gómez was born on the hacienda "Golden Fleece," a sugar plantation owned by Catalina Gómez.
 His parents, Fermin Gómez (Yeye) and Serafina Ferrer (Fina) were African slaves but managed to buy the freedom of their child, Juan, before birth, in accordance to the law of the time.
 His status as a free man allowed him to learn to read and write.
 Because of his literacy skills, rare for Afro-Cubans growing up on plantations in this era of chattel slavery, his parents sent him to school at Nuestra Señora de los Desamparados, in (English: Our Lady of the Forsaken) in Havana, despite the financial sacrifice it meant.

 In 1868, the Ten Years' War broke out.
-A climate of violence and intimidation prevailed, and after the young Gómez got caught up in a brawl between royalists and independence groups at Villanueva theater, his parents decided to send him to France—with financial help from plantation owner Catalina Gómez—to study the craft of building horse carriages, one of the few trades open to blacks and mestizos in the colonial period.
+A climate of violence and intimidation prevailed, and after the young Gómez got caught up in a brawl between royalists and independence groups at the Teatro Villanueva, his parents decided to send him to France—with financial help from plantation owner Catalina Gómez—to study the craft of building horse carriages, one of the few trades open to blacks and mestizos in the colonial period.
 His successes as an apprentice led him to study at engineering school.

-In July 1872, Francisco Vicente Aguilera and General Manuel de Quesada arrived in Paris to raise funds for Cuban independence.
+In July 1872, Francisco Vicente Aguilera and Gen. Manuel de Quesada arrived in Paris to raise funds for Cuban independence.
 Needing a translator, Gómez was hired, making his first professional connection.
 But the political situation in France became more difficult, following the defeat of the Second French Empire in the Franco-Prussian War and subsequent violence of the proletarian "Paris Commune" amid the rocky founding of the Third French Republic, and soon he faced a difficult economic situation as well.
 In 1874, his parents experienced economic hardships and informed Gómez they couldn't continue to finance his stay in Paris and advised him to return to Cuba.
 Gómez, not wanting to return, found low-paying jobs at newspapers as a reporter.
 Eventually, he suspended his studies to work as a journalist in the Revue et Gazette des Theatres, which was the beginning of his journalistic career.

 Initially out of financial necessity, then political convictions, Gómez wrote news items and editorials, eventually engaging directly in politics.
 By 1877, his political personality was solidly formed as a journalist, debater, and public speaker.
 In 1878, he went to Mexico where he met the abolitionist Nicolas Azcarate, a Cuban exile, and learned of the defeat of the independence forces in Cuba and the end of the Ten Years' War with the Pact of Zanjón.
 Given the new political situation, many exiles returned to Cuba and Gómez made the move home, going back to Havana in late 1878.